kkyu0718/kkyu0718/README.md

 ## Hello 👏
 - 🌱 Student major in MSE & CSE
-- ⭐ Interested to be Server Developer
+- ⭐ Interested to be Software Engineer
 - 😻 In love with cat & pokemon